Ambrose Jessup Tomlinson: Influences

 After his conversion A.J.
 Tomlinson became active in the local Quaker church, the Chester Preparative Meeting of the Society of Friends, that had been founded by his grandfather Robert.
 The area was frequented by many prominent holiness Quaker evangelists (such as Seth Cook Rees) and biblical scholars (such as Dougan Clark, Jr.).
-The area also welcomed fiery revivalists (such as Charles Stalker), and Quakers in Chester Preparative openly associated with Methodists (such as Nathan and Esther Frame).
+The area also welcomed fiery revivalists (such as Charles Stalker), and Quakers in Chester Preparative openly associated with Methodists (such as Esther G. Frame).
 As such, A.J.
 Tomlinson's earliest religious influences followed the evangelical Quaker holiness teachings of Joseph John Gurney.
 In particular, holiness Quakers embraced emotional preaching, religious ecstasy, entire sanctification, aggressive evangelism, and the Wesleyan doctrine of Christian Perfection.
 Holiness Quakers also adopted the Methodists' use of tent meetings and extended revivals, techniques which A.J.
 Tomlinson himself would employ later in ministry.
 However, in the late nineteenth century, holiness Quakers did not practice water baptism, in contrast to most other holiness sects of the time.

 Nearby Indianapolis, Indiana was home to several other noted holiness evangelists at the time, most importantly Thomas Nelson before he moved to Pennsylvania and came out of the Free Methodist Church.
 Later in ministry Tomlinson interacted directly with Nelson, but he may have begun to be influenced by Nelson in the early 1890s.

 Tomlinson's next major influence came from the Methodist colporteur J.B.
 Mitchell.
 A convert of the Presbyterian revivalist Charles Finney, Mitchell tutored Tomlinson and took him on trips to distribute religious literature (provided by the American Bible Society) to impoverished areas of southern Appalachia beginning in the summer of 1894.
-The areas they visited included Culberson, North Carolina, (where Tomlinson and Mitchell established a Christian school and orphanage in 1899), and Camp Creek, North Carolina (where Tomlinson first met R.G.
-Spurling and W.F.
+The areas they visited included Culberson, North Carolina, (where Tomlinson and Mitchell established a Christian school and orphanage in 1899), and Camp Creek, North Carolina (where Tomlinson first met Richard G. Spurling Jr and W.F.
 Bryant, the founders of the "Holiness Church at Camp Creek" with whom he would unite in 1903).